Historic Main Street, Catskill, New York

 The Thomas Cole National Historic Site is situated between the Hudson River and the Catskill Mountains, and is surrounded by cultural and scenic attractions in an area known for its history and its beauty.

 The following links are provided to assist you in planning your visit to the beautiful Hudson Valley and the Great Northern Catskills.
+If you are looking for hours, directions and ticket information for the Thomas Cole Historic Site itself, click here.
 See also our information on arranging a group visit.
 Enjoy!

 Visiting the Village of Catskill